 The Middle Ground Journal Submission Guidelines

 The Middle Ground Journal: World History and Global Studies (ISSN: 2155-1103), is an open-access, refereed and nonprofit journal housed at The College of St. Scholastica and published by the Midwest World History Association, an affiliate of the World History Association.
 We do not charge fees of any type to authors, reviewers, or readers.
 Please check our Submission Guidelines page for information on our open-access policy and detailed instructions on style and formatting.
-Further information on the journal is also available at: https://www.facebook.com/middlegroundjournal .
+More information on the journal also available at: https://www.facebook.com/middlegroundjournal .
 Please address all inquiries to the journal’s Chief Editor Professor Hong-Ming Liang at HLIANG (at) CSS (dot) EDU

 Contributors are solely responsible for the opinions, analyses, and conclusions of their essays.
 The editors, MWWHA, and the College of St. Scholastica disclaim any responsibility for the opinions and analyses of the contributors and those who submit comments.
 We have made every effort to alert our contributors on the importance of respecting intellectual property rights.
 If one of our contributors has mistakenly submitted an image that is not open sourced, please email the Chief Editor and we will remove the image(s) immediately.
 The contributors are solely responsible for all of words and images they submit for publication.